MikeShepard/SQLPSX/readme.txt

             RMO at at a minimum CREATION enum must be specified.
         Get-ReplScript
-            Calls Script Method on RMO objects include ReplicationServer, Publication, Subscription and Articles LibraryShowmbrs.ps1 functions
+            Calls Script Method on RMO objects include ReplicationServer, Publication, Subscription and Articles LibrarySSIS.ps1 functions:
+        Copy-ISItemSQLToSQL
+            Copies a Package or SSIS folder from SQL to SQL Copy-ISItemSQLToFile
+            Copies a Package or SSIS folder from SQL to file Copy-ISItemFileToSQL
+            Copies a Package or SSIS folder from file to SQL Get-ISData
+            Executes a query and returns an ADO.NET DataTable Get-ISItem
+            Retrieves a list of SQL Server Integration Services folders and packages from the specified SQL Server instance.
+Returns a PackInfo Object.
+            Note: Unlike the other SSIS functions this function requires a SQL instance name i.e. serverName\instanceName Get-ISPackage
+            Retrieves an SSIS package from the specified Integration Services server or file path.
+Returns a Package Object Get-ISRunningPackage
+            Returns a list of running packages on the specified Integration Services server.
+Returns a RunningPackage object or collection of objects
+        Get-ISSqlConfigurationItem
+            Executes a query to retrieve a configuration item New-ISApplication
+            Base object for all other functions.
+Executes new-object ("Microsoft.SqlServer.Dts.Runtime.Application") New-ISItem
+            Creates a SQL storage folder for the specified Integration Services server Remove-ISItem
+            Deletes a SQL storage folder or package on the specified Integration Services server Rename-ISItem
+            Renames a SQL storage folder or package on the specified Integration Services server Set-ISConnectionString
+            Sets the Connection string for an SSIS package.
+Useful for package configuration connection string which cannot be set dynamically at run or deploy time
+        Set-ISPackage
+            Saves an SSIS package to an Integration Services server or file path as a dtsx file.
+        Test-ISPath
+            Test the existance of a SQL storage folder or package on the specified Integration Services server LibraryShowmbrs.ps1 functions
         Get-ShowMbrs
             Recursivley enumerates local Windows and AD groups similar to the NT Resource utility showmbrs.exe